-It may be necessary to drain or flush the solar storage tank during maintenance or if there is sediment in the water supply.
+It may be necessary to drain or flush the solar storage tank of an open or closed circuit system or the solar collectors of an open circuit system during maintenance or if there is sediment in the water supply.
 This should be conducted in the morning, within three (3) hours of sunrise when the sun is low in the sky.
-The closed circuit fluid temperature inside the solar collectors should be lower as the solar collectors would not have had as much chance to gain as much heat as later in the day.
+The water or closed circuit fluid temperature inside the solar collectors should be lower as the solar collectors would not have had as much chance to gain as much heat as later in the day.

-⚠ Warning: Exercise care to avoid splashing of water, as water discharged from the solar storage tank may be of a very high temperature.
+Warning: Exercise care to avoid splashing of water, as water discharged from the solar storage tank and solar collectors may be of a very high temperature.

-Note: The water discharged from the solar storage tank may contain sediments and should be diverted away from any section of roof which is part of a rainwater collection system.
+Note: The water discharged from the solar storage tank and solar collectors may contain sediments and should be diverted away from any section of roof which is part of a rainwater collection system.

-Prior to draining and / or flushing the solar storage tank:
+Prior to draining and / or flushing the solar storage tank and / or solar collectors: